alec-kr/i3wm-files/README.md

 `rog_charge_control_py` - A Python3 implementation of the above charging threshold project using PyQt.
 NOTE: This lacks features included in the above project.

-`wastemem.c` - A program written by Jerry Cooperstein to defrag memory
+`wastemem.c` - A program written by Jerry Cooperstein to defrag memory.
+Obtained from [here](https://ecee.colorado.edu/~siewerts/extra/code/example_code_archive/a320_code/EXAMPLES/Cooperstein-Drivers/s_17/lab2_wastemem.c)